 An educational building was added to the Church in 1977.
-This building housed the "Lighthouse Bible Training Center" until 1988.
+This building housed the "Lighthouse Bible Training Center”, a Bible School, until 1988.
 Many of the present Members of this Church attended and graduated from the Lighthouse Bible Training Center.
 In 1990, the lower level of the educational building was remodeled to include staff offices and a Conference Room.
 Also in 1990, God began revealing that our Church was entering into a new dispensation.

 Founder Good was called to her Heavenly Home on Thursday, October 23, 2008.
 A Home Going Celebration was held for her on Monday, October 27, 2008, at Covenant Life Cathedral.
 Interment was in Glen Haven Memorial Gardens.

-The affairs of Covenant Life Cathedral are managed by the Church’s Board of Directors, whose members shall have the fiduciary obligation to the Church.
-This five Board is: Pastor Bob Hunnicutt, President; Billy Wayne Brooks, Jr., Vice President; Mary Williams Baul, Secretary; Linda Dale Godwin, Assistant Secretary & Treasurer & James L. Hawkins.
+The affairs of Covenant Life Cathedral are managed by the Church’s Board of Directors, whose members have the fiduciary obligation to the Church.
+This five Member Board is: Pastor Bob Hunnicutt, President; Bro.
+Billy Wayne Brooks, Jr., Vice President; Sis.
+Mary Williams Baul, Secretary; Sis.
+Linda Dale Godwin, Assistant Secretary & Treasurer & Bro.
+James L. Hawkins.

 Additionally, CLC is made up of a 7-Member Board of Elders, whose responsibilities are to advise and teach and functions to provide spiritual support to the Pastor in the discipleship of new converts, praying for the sick (James 5:14), encouraging and developing spiritual gifts and Ministries in the Body, and to assist in the administration of the Ordinances of Covenant Life Cathedral.
-This seven Member Board of Elders consists of the following Members: Pastor Bob Hunnicutt, President; Jerry M. Norris, Sr., Vice President; Mary Williams Baul, Assistant Secretary; Reverend Terrell L. Brown, Jr.; Debora S. Evans, Secretary; Linda Dale Godwin, Treasurer, and Cornell Lawrence.
+This seven Member Board of Elders consists of the following Members: Pastor Bob Hunnicutt, President; Bro.
+Jerry M. Norris, Sr., Vice President; Sis.
+Debora S. Evans, Secretary; Sis.
+Mary Williams Baul, Assistant Secretary; Reverend Terrell L. Brown, Jr.; Sis.
+Linda Dale Godwin, Treasurer, and Bro.
+Cornell Lawrence.

-Under the leadership of Pastor Robert and First Lady Faye Hunnicutt, Covenant Life Cathedral continues to grow.
+Under the leadership of Pastor Bob & First Lady Faye Hunnicutt, Covenant Life Cathedral continues to grow.
 It also continues the mandate from God to "meet the needs of the total person - Soul, Spirit & Body!"
-This Church carries a torch today that has endured for almost 54 years.
-We are the heirs of the faith of our Founder, Founding Members and those who have followed in her footsteps.
+This Church carries a torch today that has endured for sixty (60) years this year.
+We are the heirs of the faith of our Founder, Founding Members and those who have followed in their footsteps.
 Now, we turn from the glimpse of the road they traveled to meet the challenges of tomorrow.
 It our obligation as fellow laborers in Christ here at CLC to work hand in hand with Pastor Bob & First Lady Faye Hunnicutt to let a dying world out there know for a certainty that we serve a true and living God and that they, too, can know this God as well.
 It is a privilege for us to pass the rich history of Covenant Life Cathedral on to future generations.
-The legacy of Christian love that began almost 57 years ago continues —
+The legacy of Christian love that began in 1962 continues —